 I personally would buy an online Digital Marketing tool like SEMRush to manage your Digital Marketing Campaigns.

 They cost roughly USD 50/month.
 Now compare it with hiring a good employee to do the job and you are looking at a lot more than what I wrote above.

-The same goes for buying a social media management tool or a project management tool or an email marketing tool.
+The same goes for buying a social media, project management, or email marketing tool.

-Precisely speaking, anything that can be done by machines 😊 using the internet is the right choice for you to select than hire a bunch of employees to do the same job.
+Precisely speaking, anything that can be done by machines 😊 using the internet is the right choice for you to select than hiring many employees to do the same job.

-Most importantly, the real-time reporting from these tools keep you on top of things and gives you exposure across all parts of your business operation.
+Most importantly, the real-time reporting from these tools keeps you on top of things and gives you exposure across all parts of your business operation.

 And – that’s it!